whleucka/aursearch/README.md

 # aursearch
-Search and install Arch Linux packages with fzf.

 A simple script to pipe results from `yay -Ss` to `fzf`.
 You can select the package you want to install from the PUM.